 Stacey has spent the last 20 years driving systemic change in state government, consulting, and technology.
 She has been responsible for developing systems and processes to support innovation in resource constrained environments and has led organizations through transformative periods of growth.
 While at The Parthenon Group, Stacey drove strategy development teams, offering clients clear insights into revenue expansion opportunities.
 While at Microsoft, Stacey managed national investments for public sector clients, growing impact and awareness of the use of technology in education.
 As a senior executive, Stacey has managed large marketing and product development organizations, growing revenue and reach year over year.
 She serves on the Middlebury Underground Advisory Board and Champlain College Board of Trustees and East View at Middlebury retirement community.

 Mary has spent the last 20 years in various leadership positions in the education, technology and publishing industries.
 As a former C-Level executive, she has led large organizations responsible for over one billion dollars in annual revenue.
 She has been responsible for helping to drive a company through restructuring and IPO events and has led marketing, communications and product development organizations in technology and publishing.
 While at Microsoft, Mary led the global strategic development and innovation group for the Education business and worked with leaders from around the globe in the quest to improve the teaching and learning process.
 Mary is an author, has testified before Congress and is a recognized speaker in the areas of innovation, technology and education.
-She serves as Chair on the Addison Central School District Board and is on the Boards of Capstone Publishing and East View at Middlebury retirement community.
+She currently serves on the Boards of Capstone Publishing, Aqua ViTea Beverage Company, Town Hall Theater and East View at Middlebury retirement community.